Skip to main content

 Needing more water means more risk of overwhelming the plant, so drainage becomes even more important.
 It’s vital to ensure adequate drainage by placing some gravel, stones, or wood chips in the bottom of the pot, and to use a perforated pot that allows the excess water to pass through.
 Place this inside a watertight container to ensure your plant remains well watered without wallowing in stagnant water which can cause rot or attract unpleasant insects.
 Unglazed terracotta pots are porous and can offer some natural evaporation to reduce excess water.

 When planting pot plants for the first time it’s important to take steps to nurture them – take care over your first steps and your new veg will be able to prosper and grow in the coming months.
 The best way to do this is thorough research into the specific needs of the species you’d like to grow.
 And of course using the correct compost is a great way to help your seedlings thrive.
 For small seeds and seedlings we recommend John Innes No. 1 compost.
 With carefully balanced nutrients, John Innes No. 1 has been used for over 50 years to help seedling stage plants develop.
 Too dense a nutrient profile can actually damage your young plants, so be certain to use the best compost for them.
-For larger, grown plants we suggest John Innes No. 2 compost and for the largest, fully grown specimens in their final stage of potting we think you’ll find John Innes No. 3 compost provides the best support.
+For larger, grown plants we suggest John Innes No. 2 compost and for the largest, fully grown specimens in their final stage of potting we think you’ll find John Innes No. 3 compost provides the best support or use a dedicated vegetable compost.
 John Innes was specially formulated for potted or container plants at different stages of growth- so if you’re looking to give them a bit of boost this blend would be a great start!
 For more information on John Innes composts, see our blog the subject.

 Remember, there is an abundance of tips for indoor & outdoor gardening online, with lots of information available- however don’t feel overwhelmed or under pressure to use every garden blogger’s favourite garden ‘hacks’- be positive, go at your own speed and the pleasure of growing indoors will last a lifetime!